Participatory arts as a creative space for young people’s social explorations

-The project originated from, and extends upon, an earlier ESRC seminar series of youth identities - led by Tracey Reynolds from the University of Greenwich and Elisbetta Zontini from the University of Nottingham - by exploring the use of creative, theatre and arts based practices in order to understand young people’s constructions of identity, place, space and belonging in the broader sociological dabate.
+The project originated from, and extends upon, an earlier ESRC seminar series of youth identities - led by Tracey Reynolds from the University of Greenwich and Elisbetta Zontini from the University of Nottingham - by exploring the use of creative, theatre and arts based practices in order to understand young people’s constructions of identity, place, space and belonging in the broader sociological debate.

-A consultant dramatherapist - Erene Kaptani, Open University - led and facilitated the workshops and a student intern on the Drama programme - Selina Rose - assisted.
+A consultant dramatherapist, Erene Kaptani (Open University), led and facilitated the workshops and a student intern on the Drama programme, Selina Rose, assisted.

 Weekly workshop sessions took place with a group of young people (age 18 to 24) between January and April 2016 at Bathway Theatre.
 These sessions were filmed in order to create audio-visual materials.
 Video extracts of the workshops produced serve:

-•as a methodological resource to reflect on the process of the workshops
+as a methodological resource to reflect on the process of the workshops;

-•as a research method to engage with young people in social research
+as a research method to engage with young people in social research;

-•to identify the key social themes and relationships that impact on young people’s everyday lives.
+to identify the key social themes and relationships that impact on young people’s everyday lives.

-The pilot project gave us the opportunity to experiment and co-create a methodology for social studies where different practices of physical theatre, drama therapy, forum theatre and sociological investigations came together.
+The pilot project gave us the opportunity to experiment and co-create a methodology for social studies where the different practices of physical theatre, drama therapy, forum theatre and sociological investigations came together.

 Participants used their body to create ‘images’ of public spaces, asking questions such as: how does the body move in these spaces?
 How does the body feel in these spaces?
 What are the shapes and qualities of the bodies in these spaces?
 How does the body place itself and relates to itself and other bodies?

 The young people observed 'the body' in both public spaces, and private spaces of family, using the same methodology, exploring both the 'unrealistic' and the 'personal'.